Donald Trump's Most Ridiculous Tweets About The Midterm Elections

-You could mark your calendars for the U.S. midterm election on Tuesday, November 6, or you could just head to Twitter, where former Celebrity Apprentice host, Trump University founder, and sitting U.S. President of the United States Donald Trump loves to make his thoughts on the upcoming election known.
+Americans are heading to the polls today for the important midterm elections and over on Twitter, former Celebrity Apprentice host, Trump University founder, and sitting President of the United States Donald Trump continues to make his thoughts on the upcoming election known.

 Advertisement